Lee A. Daniels: Post-legislative career

 Daniels serves as a member (2010–present) and chairman (2014-present) of the board of directors of Haymarket Center, a nonprofit drug and alcohol treatment center in Chicago.
 He recently served as chairman of the College of DuPage Presidential Search Committee (2015-2016).
 He previously served on the Elmhurst Memorial Healthcare board of trustees, Elmhurst Memorial Healthcare board of governors, and the Elmhurst Memorial Hospital Foundation board.
 Other boards Daniels has served on include Inland Diversified Real Estate Trust, Inc., the Suburban Bank and Trust Company of Elmhurst board of directors, Elmhurst Federal Savings and Loan Association board of directors, and the DuPage Easter Seals board of directors.

 He has received numerous honors, including an honorary Doctorate of Law from Elmhurst College, where he serves as a distinguished fellow.
 In 2008 Elmhurst College renamed its Computer Science and Technology Center "Daniels Hall."

 On September 27, 2011, Senate President John Cullerton appointed Daniels to a two-year term as a public member on the Illinois Advisory Council on Alcoholism and Other Drug Dependency.
 The sixty member council advises the executive branch on ways to encourage public understanding and support of department programs; proposed rules and licensure; and formulation and implementation of the comprehensive state plan for intervention, prevention, and treatment of alcoholism and other drug abuse and dependency.

+Personal life

 Daniels is married to Pamela Daniels.
 They have 5 children and live in Elmhurst, Illinois.
+Daniels and his wife key in helping constrict the Abraham Lincoln Library and Museum; Daniels helped secure state funds with Governors Jim Edgar and George Ryan while Pamela Daniels served as the first Treasurer of the museum's foundation.
+Pam Daniels also served on the Illinois Historic Preservation Agency until 2007.

+Daniels' father, Albert, died in 2008.